superhighlevel/The-Vault/AI/Book/Neural Approaches to Conversational AI.md

 	• [[social chat]]: The [[Agents]] needs to converse seamlessly and appropriately with users — like a human as in the Turing test — and provide useful recommendations.

 A typical [[task-oriented dialogue agents]] is composed of four modules...
-Most [[Task-Oriented Dialog]] are implemented using a [[modular system]], where the bot often has access to an external database on which to inquire about information to accomplish the task.
+Most [[Task-oriented dialogue]] are implemented using a [[modular system]], where the bot often has access to an external database on which to inquire about information to accomplish the task.
 [[Social Chatbots]], on the other hand, are often implemented using a [[unitary system]].
 #### 1.3 A Unified View: Dialogue as Optimal Decision Making.
 [[Decision making process]] ...
 Basically, it divides tasks into hierarchies and solves it from low to high.